dotnet/csharpstandard/standard/attributes.md

 > }
 > ```
 >
 > When null reference types are enabled, method `ThrowWhenNull` compiles without warnings.
 When that method returns, the `value` argument is guaranteed to be not `null`.
-However, it's acceptable to call `ThrowWhenNull` with a null reference. *end example*
+However, it’s acceptable to call `ThrowWhenNull` with a null reference. *end example*

-#### §The-NotNullIfNotNull-Attribute The NotNullIfNotNull attribute
+#### 22.5.7.11 The NotNullIfNotNull attribute

-Specifies that a return value isn't `null` if the argument for the specified parameter isn't `null`.
+Specifies that a return value isn’t `null` if the argument for the specified parameter isn’t `null`.

 > *Example*: The null state of a return value could depend on the null state of one or more arguments.
 To assist the compiler’s analysis when a method always returns a non-null value when certain arguments are not `null` the `NotNullIfNotNull` attribute may be used.
 Consider the following method:
 >